Hugues Cuénod

 and Sellem in The rake's progress.
 An outstanding sight-reader, with a flair for the

-unusual, he has left a discographic heritage of the first order.
+unusual, he left a discographic heritage of the first order.
 Especially noted for

-his recordings of mélodies, Bach and Elizabethan songs, his performing career continues,
+his recordings of mélodies, Bach and Elizabethan songs, his performing career continued

-In an interview in 1997, 95-year-old Swiss tenor Hugues Cuénod talked to pianist Graham
+In an interview in 1997, Cuénod talked to pianist Graham

 Johnson, recalling pre-war Vienna and Paris, where he frequented aristocratic salons